nicknickel/nicknickel.github.io/content/posts/Fasting.md

 If you're reading this, chances are you've heard about fasting, maybe even tried it.
 Do you remember the last time you fasted?
 Was it last month, or last year?
 A few years ago?

-The technical definition of _dietary_ fasting is voluntary reduction or elimination of your intake of food for a specific time and purpose. _Biblical_ fasting can be defined as voluntary abstainment from something for a specific time and purpose.
-This discussion is about Biblical fasting.
-The Bible talks about fasting with regard to food, so that's what we'll focus on here.
-One can fast something other than food but abstaining from food is a very easy way to accomplish the purpose of a fast and is universal to all humanity.
+The technical definition of _dietary_ fasting is voluntary reduction or elimination of your intake of food for a specific time and purpose. _Biblical_ fasting is a little different.
+Biblical fasting can be defined as voluntary abstinence from some thing for a specific time and purpose.
+This post is about Biblical fasting.
+The Bible talks about fasting with regard to food, so that's what I focus on.
+One can fast something other than food but abstaining from food is a very easy way to accomplish the purpose of a fast and is universal to all humanity (everybody eats).

-**The Why**
+**The Background**

-For starters, it's not just fasting, it's prayer and fasting.
-I've heard it said that fasting without prayer is just a bad diet.
-The Spirit lives in an atmosphere where prayer is and prayer changes our hearts, joining it to the Father.
-You're fasting so that you get a clearer view, so you get a breakthrough in your own understanding.
-It's not to manipulate God to action (more on that later).
-Fasting aligns us to His will and purposes.
-It's about faith rising up and seeing what you are supposed to see.

-Fasting also bring discipline in your life.
-It is training that helps you suppress the desires and motives of your carnal man and increases the strength of your spirit man.
-This is profoundly beneficial.
-Fasting gets you to live by the Spirit; and life in the Spirit is what we should ache for.
-This is part of what Galatians 5:24-25 is talking about: "Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
-Since we live by the Spirit, let us keep in step with the Spirit."
-Jesus in Matthew 16 said that "If anyone would come after me, let him deny himself and take up his cross and follow me".

-**An important distinction**
+When the Bible talks about fasting, it's connected to two contexts.
+The first is the old testament instruction to fast on the Day of Atonement (Yom Kippur).
+This fast was preparation for atonement and forgiveness.
+The second is a voluntary response to some event; something like a plague or hurricane.
+Notice that both of these contexts prompt a fast *as* as response, not *for* a response.

+In today's culture, the most common view for the purpose of fasting is to gain some benefit.
+Better health, suppression of sins, spiritual growth, answer to prayer, that kind of thing.
+The smart people call this the Instrumental view.
+When you compare this approach to the purposes behind fasting in the Bible they don't exactly line up, which leads to another approach the smart people call the Responsive view.
+The Responsive view starts with an event (i.e. death, war, hurricane, etc) and views fasting as - you guessed it - a response to that event.
+This seems to line up more with how the Bible prompts fasting.
+Remember that according to the Bible we fast *as* a response and not *for* a response.

+This second view is not how I was raised to approach fasting.
+Fasting can be a powerful tool for spiritual growth and a closer relationship with the Lord and is crucial way for a follower of Jesus to align themself with the Lord.
+This approach leans toward the Instrumental view as one is fasting *for* a closer relationship with the Lord but a case could be made that the fast is prompted *as* a response to our need for Him.
+Truth be told I'm still processing this and there is a lot more that could be said here.

+Bottom line: I think a good way to think about fasting is that you're fasting so that you get a clearer view and align yourself to His perspective and purposes.

-God is not healing your loved one because you fasted for 2 weeks.
+To put that in a practical example, God is not healing your loved one because you fasted for 2 weeks.
 He heals your loved one because He sent Jesus Christ to die on the cross and raised Him from the dead.
 Fasting when a loved one is sick is to get a clearer perspective of the sickness versus the finished work of Christ.
 The Spirit empowers you to see the situation through Christ and minister the proper authority necessary.
 You're fasting so that you get a clearer view.

+Something that should be mentioned here is that fasting should always be coupled with prayer.
+I've heard it said that fasting without prayer is just a bad diet.
+How can your thoughts and attitudes align with the Lord's if you aren't interacting to Him?

-### Why it's important / What are the benefits
+### What the Bible has to say

-This isn't an exhaustive list but indicates several reasons why we should fast.
-Credit should be given to Todd Blansit as this list was taken from one of his talks.
+This isn't an exhaustive list but indicates several reasons - according to the Bible - for why we should fast.
+Notice that they all align with our definition of gaining a clearer perspective of the Lord's heart and intentions and growing closer to Him.
+Credit should be given to Todd Blansit as most of the items in this list were taken from one of his talks.

 1. Initiate personal revival and spiritual growth. - **Joel 2.12** "Even now, declares the Lord, return to me with all your heart, with fasting and weeping and mourning."

-2.Receive clear revelation and direction from God. - **Acts 13:1-3** "Now in the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.
+2. Receive clear revelation and direction from God. - **Acts 13:1-3** "Now in the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.
 While they were worshiping the Lord and fasting, the Holy Spirit said, "Set apart for me Barnabas and Saul for the work to which I have called them."
 So after they had fasted and prayed, they placed their hands on them and sent them off.

 3. Free people from spiritual bondages. - **Mark 9.28-29** After Jesus had gone indoors, his disciples asked him privately, "Why couldn’t we drive it out?"
 He replied, "This kind can come out only by prayer."